 Our recommendation for bay windows: Roman shades, cellular shades, or shutters.
 Both roman and cellular shades work great with bay windows because each shade can cover a single pane, granting you a lot of flexibility in how much window area you need covered.
 Likewise, plantation shutters are installed on each individual pane on bay windows, but can still give you even more flexibility in window coverage with adjustable louvers.

 Regardless of their shape or style, windows that are close to your ceiling can be difficult to treat.
 Usually, the tops of the windows are outside normal reach, and breaking out a stepladder every day can be a hassle.
-That means that Atlanta homeowners with high ceiling windows might want to opt for a window treatment that you can either keep in a fixed position, or open and shut from far away.
+That means that homeowners in Atlanta with high ceiling windows might want to opt for a window treatment that you can either keep in a fixed position, or open and shut from far away.
 It would be even better if that window treatment was also able to effectively block outside light from pouring through.

 Our recommendationfor tall & high ceiling windows: Motorized shades or plantation shutters.
 Motorized shades can open and close with the quick flip of a switch, without any hassle.
 Alternatively, with plantation shutters most homeowners choose to position the louvers in a single perfect position, and seldom, if ever reposition the louvers.
 Both choices solve the biggest problem of tall windows!